ramraj1096/talent-hire-app/README.md

 - 📤 **Track Applications**: Apply and monitor application status in real time.
 - 👥 **Networking**: Send and manage connection requests with fellow developers.
 - 📧 **Email Notifications**: Get notified when your application is accepted or rejected.
+- 🧠 **AI Resume Generator**: Automatically generate a professional resume using AI and download it as a PDF.

 ### 🏢 Companies